getcouped/eslint-plugin-react-google-translate/README.md

 ## Rule

 When active on a page, the Google Translate browser extension is very liberal with its DOM manipulation, notably, replacing text nodes with `font` tags.
-This can be a problem for React applications as it can cause an exception to be thrown when _conditionally_ rendering text nodes within JSX expressions.
+This can be a problem for React applications as it can cause an exception to be thrown when _conditionally_ rendering text nodes with siblings within JSX expressions.

 (n.b.
 This is a known issue to both [React](https://github.com/facebook/react/issues/11538#issuecomment-390386520) and [Google](https://issues.chromium.org/issues/41407169).)